mibarannikov/sender/ReadMe.md

-## Sender - Server part of the web application for registering tasks for sending messages.
+## Sender - Server part of the web application for sending messages.

 This repository contains the server component of the Sender.
 It is a Spring Boot application that serves JSON data to power the frontend website and API.